vstinner/vstinner.github.io/content/utf8_mode.rst

     With PEP 538 (C.UTF-8 locale), ``open()`` uses UTF-8/strict, not
     UTF-8/surrogateescape.

-    For example, this code raise ``UnicodeDecodeError`` with PEP 538 if the file is JPEG file. ::
+    For example, this code raises ``UnicodeDecodeError`` with PEP 538 if the file is JPEG file. ::

         with open(fn) as f: